CC-YouCube/client/README.md

 ![preview](.README/preview-server.png)

 YouCube has a public server, which you can use if you don't want to host your own server. \
-The public server is a bot slow, but that's a trait you need to take if you don't want to self-host. \
+The public server is a bit slow, but that's a trait you need to take if you don't want to self-host. \
 The client has the public server set by default, so you can just run the client, and you're good to go. \
 For anyone who is curious, the server "IP" is `wss://youcube.onrender.com`